truchas/truchas-tpl/README.md

 will often break things, so it is better to decide where you want them before starting.

-By default cmake will search for an existing installation of each package and only configure a package build if it cannot find a suitable version.
-You can disable this search and just build the package by setting `-D SEARCH_FOR_<pkg>=no` on the cmake command line.
+By default cmake will configure the build of all packages.
+You can have cmake search for and use an existing installation of a package by setting `-D SEARCH_FOR_<pkg>=yes` on the cmake command line.
 Here `<pkg>` can be `HDF5`, `NETCDF`, `EXODUS`, `HYPRE`, `YAJL`, `PETACA`, `METIS`, or `PORTAGE`.
-This is sometimes necessary when cmake finds a package that you don't want it to use.
-Also note that that when searching, cmake always looks first in the installation directory.
+If it cannot find a suitable version it will go ahead and configure the build of the package.
+Note that that when searching, cmake always looks first in the installation directory.

 Another command line variables is `ENABLE_SHARED`.
 The default is `yes`.
 Setting `ENABLE_SHARED` to `no`, meaning find and build static libraries,